turboflakes/crunch/README.md

 $ cd ~/crunch-bot
 ```

-By default `crunch` tries to connect to the Westend network at `wss://westend-rpc.polkadot.io`, this can be changed by choosing a different CHAIN or by changing the substrate websocket endpoint with the option `--substrate-ws-url`.
+By default `crunch` tries to connect to your local substrate node, through the default websocket port `ws://127.0.0.1:9944`.
+This can be changed by typing one of polkadot main chains - westend, kusama or polkadot.
+Or by changing the substrate websocket url with the option `--substrate-ws-url`.

 `crunch` default subcommand is `flakes`, there are fun messages if you stick with it, or you can choose the regular sub command `rewards` rather than `flakes`.
 As you prefer.
 Both sub commands are identical in terms of job execution.
 But logs, messages/notifications differ.